 Your vehicle is equipped with a variety of computers that monitor and control a number of systems to optimize performance and help service technicians with diagnosis and repair.
-Some of the computers monitor emission control systems, braking systems, engine systems, transmission systems, tire pressure systems and air bag systems.
+Depending on the equipment on your vehicle, some of the computers monitor emission control systems, braking systems, engine systems, transmission systems, tire pressure systems and air bag systems.
 Some data about vehicle operation may be stored in the computers for use during servicing.
 Other data may be stored if a crash event occurs.
-For example, vehicle speed, brake application, steering angle, air bag readiness, air bag performance, and seat belt use by the driver or passenger may be recorded.
+For example, air bag readiness, air bag performance, and seat belt use by the driver or passenger may be recorded, depending on vehicle equipment.
 These types of systems are sometimes called Event Data Recorders.